CORPORATE SOCIAL RESPONSIBILITY PHILOSOPHY:

 The Company’s CSR Policy is rooted in the core values of Integrity, Innovation, Caring and Excellence guided by international standards and best practices.
 Programmes, projects and activities carried out in this regard are the subject matter of the Policy.

-The Board of Directors, Management and all our employees subscribe to the philosophy of compassionate care.
-We believe and act on an ethos of generosity and compassion, characterized by a willingness to build a society that works and cares for everyone.
-This is the cornerstone of our CSR Policy.
+The Board of Directors, Management and all our employees subscribe to the philosophy of compassionate care, believing in an ethos of generosity and compassion.
+This is the cornerstone of the CSR Policy.

 CSR VISION :

 “To actively contribute to the social and economic development of the communities/ geographies in which we operate, resulting in better & sustainable way of life for the weaker/less privileged sections of society and contribute to the country’s Human Development Index”.

 Keeping in line with Section 135 of the Companies Act, 2013 (hereinafter referred to as “the Act”), the Board of Directors of the Company shall form Corporate Social Responsibility Committee (hereinafter referred to as the “CSR Committee”), to inter alia, carry out following functions:

 - To formulate and recommend to the Board, a Corporate Social Responsibility Policy;